 Some of the boxing and football skills that overlap include:

-· Conditioning and endurance- Both football and boxing are tough sports, which can lead to many serious injuries if players are not properly physically conditioned to withstand the constant heavy impact.
-Boxers and football players also need endurance to maintain prolonged periods of energy expenditure.
+- Conditioning and endurance- Both football and boxing are tough sports, which can lead to many severe injuries if players are not properly physically conditioned to withstand the constant heavy impact.
+Boxers and football players also need the endurance to maintain prolonged periods of energy expenditure.

 Common Training Techniques for Football Players and Boxers

-To develop the qualities needed to win, football players and boxers are advised to use various types of exercise including:
+Football players and boxers are advised to use various types of conditioning exercises to develop the qualities needed to win, including:

 Cardio is any exercise that gets the blood pumping and the lungs working harder.
-Steady state cardio, like running at a steady pace for a long time, helps develop endurance.
+Steady-state cardio-- like running at a steady pace for a long time-- helps develop endurance.
 Cardio can also be High-Intensity Interval Training (HIIT) that pushes the body to its limits in short bursts of intensity.
-HIIT is an effective go-to training technique as it can combine cardio with strength training in a short amount of time and often using minimum equipment.
+High-intensity exercise is an effective go-to training technique as it can combine cardio with strength training in a short amount of time and often using minimum equipment.

-To increase muscle strength, a variety of muscle-challenging exercises are used, including bodyweight exercises and weight-training with dumbbells, barbells, sandbags, kettlebells or various weight machines.
+To increase muscle strength, a variety of resistance exercises are used, including bodyweight exercises and weight-training with dumbbells, barbells, sandbags, kettlebells, or various weight machines.

-These drills help to maintain and improve form, muscle memory and reflexes when performing certain movements needed for the sport.
-The drills can consist of a variety of specific exercises as well as exercise combinations which mimic movements used in fights.
-Football players may practice throwing, catching of a ball, various tackling and defensive movements, while boxers will drill certain punching blocking and footwork combinations.
+These drills help to maintain and improve form, muscle memory, and reflexes when performing certain movements needed for the sport.
+The drills can consist of a variety of specific exercises as well as exercise combinations that mimic movements used in fights.
+Football players may practice throwing, catching of a ball, various tackling and defensive actions, while boxers will drill certain punching blocking and footwork combinations.